opentofu/registry-alpha/README.md

 # Registry

-A simple Golang AWS Lambda and supporting infrastructure definitions to act as a simple, stateless registry that sits on top of github repositories.
+A Simple set of Golang AWS Lambdas and supporting infrastructure definitions to act as a simple, stateless registry that sits on top of github repositories.

+This repository and code is meant to be temporary and is not intended for long term usage.

 ## Table of Contents